ISISComputingGroup/ibex_developers_manual/GUI_development/Adding-a-Button-to-the-Perspective-Switcher.md

 ![Add a package](GUI_development/images/adding_a_button_to_the_perspective_switcher/eclipse_adding_a_package.png)

-We now need to add a Perspective class to the new package; the easiest way to do this is to copy and paste an existing one, for example: the one in org.csstudio.isis.ui.scripting, and edit it.
+We now need to add a Perspective class to the new package; the easiest way to do this is to copy and paste an existing one, for example: the one in uk.ac.stfc.isis.ibex.ui.scripting, and edit it.

 The first thing you will notice is that there are numerous red errors.